The Copyist’s Creed

 I have been trained by composers who highly value notation, and I have taken this practice to heart.
 I am a detail person by nature, and my hands on experience with music making in many different contexts adds a great sense of responsibility to the way I set out my scores and typeset parts.

-I use the industry standard tools of Dorico, Sibelius and Finale, and I have a large body of reference material to make sure that my approach is well executed, including Elaine Gould.
+I use the industry standard tools of Dorico, Sibelius and Finale, and I have a large body of reference material to make sure that my approach is well executed, including Elaine Gould’s indispensable tome on notation “Behind Bars”.

-Antiquated clefs modern singers may not be used to
+Antiquated clefs modern singers may not be familiar with

 Odd time signatures.